 Secondly, think about what practical steps you can take to tackle the root cause of the stress/stressors.
 For practical advice on issues that might be causing you stress, check out the MDX welfare advice guides (link on the homepage).
 If it's your academic studies, ask for help from your lecturers, your Personal Tutor, SLAs or the Learning Enhancement Team.
+We have support teams ready to support you with whatever it is (or combination of things) causing you stress, so please reach out if you need a helping hand.
 It might be that whatever is causing you stress is something which is outside of your control, in which case you need to try to work on letting go of the worry.
 Mindfulness may help with this (see below).

 It is important to fuel your brain by eating a well balanced diet in periods of stress.
 Like a car, you have to ensure that you are fuelling yourself right to get the best performance with the fewest problems.

 Plan and organise what's stressing you out.
 Write a list of everything you need to get done and plan how you will do this.
 Be realistic - don't set yourself targets you can't achieve.
 Make sure that your to-do list goals are SMART and reward yourself when you complete tasks.

 Some stress is good for us and our performance - be that in exams, in sports or giving a presentation.
 Too much is not good for us though, particular over extended periods.

 Watch the video below on time management and planning - some of the best ways to manage stress associated with University workloads.